WebAppDevelopmentGroup2/Group-2-Assignment-1/README.md

-# Student Grading Portal (Group 2)
+Online Student Grading Portal (Group 2)

-## Project Overview
+PROJECT OVERVIEW
-This is a simple web-based Grading Management System built using PHP and MySQL.
+This is a simple Online Grading Portal built using PHP and MySQL.
 It allows lecturers to:
 - Add student grades
 - Automatically calculate GPA points